 Through this guide, NestApple will help you navigate through the technicalities of the flip tax in New York real estate, which is NOT even a tax as 100% of it goes to the building, not the government..
 We’ll explore common questions about Coop. flip tax NYC, including how they work, who pays them, and what types of properties they apply to.
 New Yorkers came up with this concept to increase revenues in buildings.

-First of all, the name “Flip Tax” is a little deceiving.
+First, the name “Flip Tax” is a little deceiving.
 This expense is not a tax at all.
 For example, it is different from your typical transfer taxes.
-Instead, it’s a payment made for transferring property between a seller and a buyer.
+Instead, it’s a payment for transferring property between a seller and a buyer.

 It’s not part of property taxes.
 It is only a fee implemented by a building.

 The percentage is calculated based on the sale price.
-The flip tax is payable in addition to all other seller closing costs, such as broker commissions and the NYC & NYS Transfer Taxes paid.
+The flip tax includes all other seller closing costs, such as broker commissions and the paid NYC & NYS Transfer Taxes.

-Flip taxes came about as a solution for the 1970s housing crisis in NYC.
+Flip taxes were a solution for the 1970s housing crisis in NYC.
 During this time, there was a wave of co-op conversions throughout the city as buildings became privatized.
 Those buildings were often run-down and in dire need of significant capital investment.
 In the 1970s and 80s, when a bunch of crappy rental buildings was converted to co-ops, they had to make lots of improvements.

 Improvements cost money, and many buildings were left with very little.
-The tenants (rent-controlled for the most part) could sell their apartments at a huge profit.
-As a result, they now had funds to contribute and build up the reserves for the future if they left.
+The tenants (mostly rent-controlled) could sell their apartments at a huge profit.
+As a result, they now had funds to contribute and build up reserves for the future if they left.

-It’s legally sound for co-ops to charge these fees, but only if they’ve already written out the charges and had them approved in the building’s proprietary lease.
+It’s legally sound for co-ops to charge these fees, but only if they’ve already written out the charges and approved them in the building’s proprietary lease.

 First, the tax still discourages flipping.
 While most original co-op owners have sold by this point, you can still flip an apartment.
-Regardless of the owner, the tax discourages short term ownership periods.
-These taxes remains just one of the many reasons short-term apartment ownership in NYC doesn’t make sense.
+Regardless of the owner, the tax discourages short-term ownership periods.
+These taxes remain just one of the reasons short-term apartment ownership in NYC doesn’t make sense.

 Over 80% were calculated as a percentage of the gross sale price.
 Other ways included:

-Most condo sales do not have this additional fee, and therefore, buyers/sellers don’t pay that amount.
+Most condo sales do not have this additional fee, so buyers/sellers don’t pay that amount.
 Everyone agrees that co-op boards have the authority to implement it.
-However, some NYC real estate lawyers have argued that condos can also impose flip taxes, although they remain quite rare.
+However, some NYC real estate lawyers have argued that condos can impose flip taxes, although they remain rare.

-Flip tax remains a typical “New York Real Estate concept,” and typically paid by the seller.
+Flip tax remains a typical “New York Real Estate concept” typically paid by the seller.
 However, asking the buyer to pay it sometimes happens in the context of a home property or bidding war.
 Some sellers force buyers to pay it, and others agree to split it.

-Regardless of who’s covering the costs, it remains an important concept to keep in mind.
-Always include this cost in your calculations when thinking of your next purchase.
+Regardless of who’s covering the costs, this is an important concept to remember.
+Always include this cost in your calculations when making your next purchase.

-The flip tax is tax-deductible, and you can reduce your taxable capital gains as a seller or as a buyer by subtracting it as an additional closing cost.
+The flip tax is tax-deductible, and you can reduce your taxable capital gains as a seller or buyer by subtracting it as an additional closing cost.

 Yes.
-A co-op or condo in NYC can change its flip tax by amending the by-laws by receiving approval from a majority of the shareholders.
+A co-op or condo in NYC can change its flip tax by amending the by-laws and receiving approval from most shareholders.

 The board cannot unilaterally impose flip taxes without a shareholder vote.
 Most buildings will waive this cost